 Some brands have offered exclusive offers for Mum’s Grapevine readers.
 These offers may include exclusions and expiry without notice.
 Please direct all inquiries directly to the linked website.

-Here are 6 baby nasal aspirators for clearing congestion:
+In no particular order, here are 6 baby nasal aspirators for a clear nose:

-Snotty Boss Nasal Aspirator comes with strong, scientifically tested suction and a super quiet motor.
-A complete kit that includes three flexible silicone nozzles, saline spray bottle and carry bag, it has everything parents need to help baby breathe, feed and sleep better.
+The Snotty Boss electric aspirator comes with strong, scientifically tested suction and a super quiet motor.
+A complete kit that includes three flexible silicone nozzles, a spray bottle for saline nasal drops and a carry bag, it has everything parents need to help baby breathe, feed and sleep better.

 Created specifically for the needs of newborns, infants and small kids, this rechargeable aspirator has a flexible silicone tip that extracts mucus from nasal passages with a simple one-touch operation.
 It’s easy to clean, quiet and features two suction levels.

-Nosy is a gentle, manual decongestant aspirator that can be used with or without a saline solution to suck mucus from blocked little noses.
-It’s dishwasher-safe, BPA-free and comes fitted with a hygiene filter to prevent any bacteria from travelling into parents’ mouths.
+Nosy is a gentle, manual decongestant aspirator that can be used with or without a saline solution to suck mucus from baby’s nose.
+It’s dishwasher safe, BPA-free and comes fitted with a hygiene filter to prevent any bacteria from travelling into parents’ mouths.

-Easy to control and simple to clean, the Bubzi Co manual aspirator gently clears stuffy noses in as little as 30 seconds.
+Easy to control and simple to clean, the Bubzi Co manual aspirator gently clears stuffy noses in as little as 30 seconds by transferring mucus into the collection cup.
 It has a unique tube that maximises suction, an ultra-soft tip made from hospital-grade silicone and it comes with a handy carry case.

-This handy kit is designed especially for little noses and contains a non-medical saline solution and aspirator.
+Designed especially for little noses, this handy kit contains a non-medical saline solution and aspirator.
 Simply spray the solution into baby’s nostril and then remove it along with any mucus using the gentle rubber bulb syringe.

 Is a nasal aspirator safe for babies?

-Used correctly, nasal aspirators are not only safe but used by medical professionals as an efficient way to clear mucus and help babies breathe easier.
-Of course, you should always follow the instructions carefully and if in any doubt about its suitability for your child, chat to your doctor first.
+Used correctly, nasal aspirators are not only safe but used by medical professionals to clear mucus and help babies breathe easier.
+Of course, you should always follow the instructions carefully and if in any doubt about its suitability for your child, chat to a medical professional first.

 When should you use a nasal aspirator?

-Use it when baby is congested and having trouble breathing easily through the nose.
-Many parents suggest using an aspirator before offering milk or meals in order to clear the airways and help little ones feed easier.
+Use an aspirator when your little one is congested and having trouble breathing easily through the nose.
+Many parents suggest using an aspirator before milk or meals to create suction that clears the airways and helps little people feed easier.

-Some units can be disassembled and popped in the dishwasher, others will require hand-washing with warm soapy water.
+The good news is that most aspirators are designed for easy cleaning.
+Some units can be disassembled and are completely dishwasher safe, others require hand-washing with warm soapy water.